 One of the main reasons for caregiver burnout and stress is the lack of proper meals.
 It is common for caregivers to ignore their diet and not have regular meals.

 Skipping meals can lead to irritability and lethargy.
 Caregivers may also take shortcuts and opt for unhealthy snacks.
 You must eat a balanced diet and avoid processed foods and food with highly refined sugar.
-Cutting these will not only give you more mental and physical energy but also reduce the risk of diseases such as inflammation, arthritis and diabetes.
+Cutting these will not only give you more mental and physical energy but also reduce the risk of diseases such as inflammation, arthritis, and diabetes.

-Dehydration can be another issue that can lead to fatigue, irritability and burnout.
+Dehydration can be another issue that can lead to fatigue, irritability,y and burnout.
 You should avoid sugary and caffeinated drinks and drink a lot of water every day.
 You can download many free apps on your mobile phone which can help you track your daily food intake and give you hydration reminders.

 Lastly, you must get enough sleep every day.
 Sleep relaxes the body and regulates its functions.
 To improve your quality of sleep, take some time to relax before sleeping.
 You can do some yoga, breathing exercises, or meditation to enhance your sleep quality.
 Reduce your alcohol intake as it can negatively affect your sleep.